Borderlines never marry for better or worse. They only marry for better.

 It's amazing how many female Borderlines have names like Candy, Amber, Bambi, Misty, Kristie, etc. Kinda makes ya wonder if they might have had a shot at growing up and becoming adults, if they'd been given different monikers.
 (Well of course not--but it's an intriguing theory.)

 Does your female Borderline have Golden Vagina Syndrome?
 Are you starving for affection and sex--but she always seems to have an excuse (or mood) that gets in the way?
 Does she keep dangling promises about sex she doesn't keep?
 Have you passively stood by, waiting hungrily for her to throw you a bone--no matter how little meat is on it?
-Have you tried to be sweet and gentle regarding your needs for contact--presuming it's what she's needing to let you in?
+Have you tried to be sweet and gentle regarding your needs for contact--presuming it's what she's needing to let you inside?
 You've let yourself be castrated, controlled and manipulated by a sadistic female.
 The question is, how long do you wanna keep being that guy--and how comfortable are you, living without your testicles?

 If you're into pain and humiliation, it's a lot cheaper to hire a Dominatrix!

 You may be wanting unequivocal proof that your guy or gal is indeed a Borderline, because not every single trait listed for BPD describes him/her.
 Humans are not all made with the same cookie-cutter, and neither are Borderlines!
 If he/she's not a cutter or doesn't threaten or attempt suicide, you'll want to believe this diagnosis doesn't fit--but that's just wishful thinking on your part.
 Are you struggling with shame and guilt in this relationship?
 Is it ever possible to achieve conflict resolution with your lover, or do they deflect it by shutting down or stripping naked and seducing you when it's time to talk about something important?
 Keep reading and learning, m'dear.

 Borderlines fear that if they let you feel really good about yourself, you'll leave 'em for somebody better!
 Yes, it's totally idiotic--but no matter how beautiful or bright they are, they're still extremely insecure and terrified of attachment.